MESGJanie/documentation/service/test.md

 Before deploying your service you want to test it to ensure that everything is working as expected.

-The `test `command have different options but always requires the path to the service file you want to test.
+The `test`command have different options but always requires the path to the service file you want to test.

-## Test container/docker
+## Test start service

 To test that the Application is able to start your service, run the command:

 ```
-mesg-cli service test service.yml
+mesg-cli service test ./service.yml
 ```

-This command will start your service \(the docker container of your service\), wait for your service to emit the `started` systen event, and then stop it.
+This command will start your service \(the docker container of your service\), wait for your service to emit the `started` system event, and then stop it.

 ## Test events

 To

 ```
-mesg-cli service test service.yml --event
+mesg-cli service test ./service.yml --event
 ```

 If you want to try your workflow with a specific event you can run the following command:

 ```
-mesg-cli service test service.yml --event myServiceEventName
+mesg-cli service test ./service.yml --event myServiceEventName
 ```

 ## Test a task